A California OAH Portal to enable synthesis and understanding of state-wide status and trends

 Education, Training and Public Information

-There is currently a critical need for a centralized repository of ocean acidification and hypoxia (OAH) data and synthesis products, including status and trends information.
-This project will build a California OAH Portal (Portal) that will serve as a simple, user-friendly interface for the scientific and management communities.
-The Portal will integrate standardized, quality-controlled data from diverse sources and platforms, incorporate existing data layers from models and satellites, and support state and West Coast regional efforts to serve additional data streams and curated synthesis products.
-Data and products will be downloadable and shareable for a variety of uses, including for the Ocean Protection Council Ocean and Coast Report Card as well as other state and federal partner efforts.
+The portal combines information from multiple platforms such as ships, moorings, shore stations and models to provide comprehensive coverage of California's ocean chemistry conditions.
+It incorporates existing data layers from models and satellites and supports state and West Coast regional efforts to serve additional data streams and curated synthesis products.
+Data and products are downloadable and shareable for a variety of uses, including for the Ocean Protection Council Ocean and Coast Report Card as well as other state and federal partner efforts.

 Principal Investigators